AICP/vendor_aicp/docs/maintainerApplication.md

 ## Device

 * The device **must** be buildable by using open-sourced dependencies that have a valid commit history.
-* The device **must** have an official or at least a working and publicly available recovery (TWRP preferred).
+* The device **must** have an official or at least a working and publicly available recovery (TWRP or Lineage preferred).
 * The device **must** enforce SELinux before going official.
 If not possible at the moment of adding, it will stay in the beta stage until SELinux can be enforced.
 * Kernel feature additions **must** be approved by the team before adding. *lowering the CPU minimum frequency beyond OEM limits is not allowed, and raising the maximum CPU frequency beyond OEM limits is not allowed, and undervolting/overvolting is generally not allowed but can be approved on a per device basis as needed*
 * The device's storage capabilities (internal and/or external) **must** be fully working.
-* The device **must** have working audio for phone calls(!) on at least handset, speaker, headset (phone jack), and Bluetooth.
+* When applicable, the device **must** have working audio for phone calls(!) on at least handset, speaker, headset (phone jack), and Bluetooth.
 * The device **must** be able to make data connections via SIM and/or Wi-Fi.
 If the device has more than one SIM slot, both slots must be working.
 * The device **must** have other features for data transfers/communication working, like Bluetooth / NFC / Wifi Hotspot or USB tethering.
 This is of course dependent on the device's hardware.
 * The device **must** have a working camera.
 This includes front and rear cameras, if applicable.
-This means that **all** Camera supported features for Photo and Video should be supported and working.
+This means that **all** camera supported features for photo and video should be supported and working.
 * The device's sensors, including fingerprint / proximity / acceleration / etc., **must** be working.
-* The device tree **must** not include any unused overlays, but **must** include the basic overlays to work with AICP features like e.g. key configs, pocketmode, doze, etc.
+* The device tree **should** not include any unused overlays, and **should** include the basic overlays to work with AICP features like e.g. key configs, pocketmode, doze, etc.
 * The device tree **can** include device-specific overlays and packages, but should not include any obsolete packages or unnecessary properties.
 Under no circumstances should the device tree include vendor copyrighted and DRM violating items in it.

 *Note: Once you and your device have been successfully accepted, you will be given access to our team chat and limited access to our servers for your needed device repositories.
 Of course, you will receive help on maintaining your device and have to coordinate your device with the development of AICP.*